Ferry from Mallorca to Ibiza

 How to book ferry tickets from Mallorca to Ibiza

-With Direct Ferries you can book and compare Mallorca Ibiza ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Mallorca Ibiza ferry tickets, operators, timetables and prices by using our Deal Finder.

 How much are ferries from Mallorca to Ibiza?